-This is a picture of a nurse and doctor showing the patient great care.
+Picture of a nurse (male) and a doctor (female) in patients room showing the patient great care

 Cabinet Peaks Medical Center Recognized for Improvement in Patient Care